 Step 5.
 The output of Step 4 is presented to the Rx model's AMI_GetWave function, the Protocol_Specific parameters from the Tx are read in, and the Rx AMI_GetWave function is executed.
 The Protocol_Specific parameters are modified and output by the Rx AMI_GetWave function.

 Step 6.
-Steps 2-5 are executed iteratively until the Rx model's AMI_GetWave function returns the value of the TrainingDone parameter as "1", or until the Length parameter defined in the back-channel BCI file is exceeded, whichever occurs first.
+Steps 2-5 are executed iteratively until the Rx model's AMI_GetWave function returns the value of the TrainingDone parameter as "True", or until the Max_Train_Bits parameter defined in the back-channel BCI file is exceeded, whichever occurs first.

 Step 7.
 With the Tx equalization settings optimized through back-channel communication, the "Time domain simulation reference flow" is executed directly.